World Leader In Manufacturing and Installing Indoor Rowing Tanks

 Athlete-Powered Dynamic Tank Design

 Just as in the boat, in the Dreher “athlete powered” tank, the rowers are the engine.
 The better the technique, strength, fitness level and synergy of the athletes, the higher the achievable stroke rate and efficiency.
-With the load matched more closely to what is seen in the boat, the acceleration to the finish is achievable.
+With the load matched more closely to what is seen in the boat, the acceleration to the finish is possible.
 The water is more responsive to the athletes’ power input, which makes the Dreher Indoor Rowing Tank the only truly dynamic rowing tank from the catch to the finish.
 Optimization of fluid flow, minimizing total volume, and proportioning outboard lever and blade size, allows our design to only require a fraction of the water volume of other tank designs.